codefresh-io/cap-docs.codefresh.io/_docs/integrations/codecov-integration.md

 alt="Enter Token"
 %}

-Enter the following:
-* **Integration name**: The user-defined name for this integration.
-The name should be unique for each integration that you add.
-* **Token**: The token (see the previous section) for this integration.
-* **Url**: The base URL for this integration.
-Do not add the trailing slash to the URL definition.
-For more information, see the [official Codecov documentation](https://docs.codecov.com/docs/configuration#codecov-url){:target="\_blank"}.

-Using Codecov in a CI pipeline:
+## Using Codecov in a CI pipeline

-With the integration in place, you can use it by name in any Codefresh pipeline by using the [Codecov reporter step](https://codefresh.io/steps/step/codecov-reporter){:target="\_blank"}.
+With the integration in place, you can reference it by name in any Codefresh pipeline by using the [Codecov reporter step](https://codefresh.io/steps/step/codecov-reporter){:target="\_blank"}.

 `codefresh.yml`
 ```yaml